richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/04-observability.md

 ![alt text](../../img/obs-failed-5.png)

 It looks like your Spark Job failed due to insufficient resources.
 In particular, one of your partitions has too much data due to skew.
-In order to rerun the job successfully, you could just increase Spark Executor memory and cores, or you could optimize your code to better handle data skew.
+In order to rerun the job successfully, you could just increase Spark Executor memory and cores, or you could improve the code to better handle data skew.

 ## Lab 6.
 Spark Job Governance with CDP Data Catalog